Menimm/hubclock/docs/reset_admin_pin.md

    - Log the recovery event in your operational records.

 ### Notes
-- The script updates the existing `settings` row; if none is found it exits without making changes so you can initialise the application first.
+- The script manages entries in the `admin_accounts` table (creating a new admin when needed) and keeps accounts active after a reset.
 - If the database connection fails, ensure the expected credentials are present (either exported or in the `.env` file) before retrying.
 - Rotate any temporary automation secrets used during recovery and remove them from shell history.